Presque Isle State Park

 December: Christmas Bird Count within 10 days of Christmas

-Early History: The Eriez Indians lived along the southern shores of Lake Erie and were the early inhabitants of the area.
-According to legend, the Eriez ventured far into the Lake to find the pllce where the sun sank into the waters.
-The spirits of the lake caused a great sorm to arise, so the Great Spirit stretched out his left arm into the lake to protect the Eriez from the storm.
-Where the sheltering arm of the Great Spirit had lain in the lake, a great sandbar in the shape of an arm-like peninsula was formed to act for all ages as a shelter and harbor of refuge for the Great Spirit's favorite children, the Eriez.
-It was not until the French occupied this part of the new world in the 1700s that it became known as Presque Isle, which translated means "almost an Island.
+Erie Nation: The Erie Indians lived along the southern shores of Lake Erie and were early inhabitants of the area.
+They hunted game from the forests, gathered plants and fished from the waters of Lake Erie in birch-bark canoes.
+According to legend, the Erie ventured far into the lake to find the place where the sun sank into the waters.
+The spirits of the lake caused a great storm to arise, so the Great Spirit stretched out his left arm into the lake to protect the Erie from the storm.
+Where the sheltering arm of the Great Spirit had lain in the lake, a great sandbar in the shape of an arm-like peninsula was formed to act as an eternal shelter and harbor of refuge for the Great Spirit’s favorite children, the Erie.

-Presque Isle Lighthouse: The Presque Isle Lighthouse located near the Mill Road beaches is the second oldest lighthouse on Lake Erie.
-Built in 1872, the 57-foot high tower has a red brick dwelling at its base and is currently used as a park residence.
-The lighthouse is owned by the State, but it flashes a white light that is still maintained by the U.S. Coast Guard.
-An education kiosk is adjacent to the property.
+Presque Isle Lighthouse: The Presque Isle Lighthouse was built in 1872 and first lit on July 12, 1873.
+The 57-foot tower has a redbrick dwelling at the base and is currently used as a park residence.
+It flashes a white light that is still maintained by the U.S. Coast Guard.
+An educational exhibit is located adjacent to the property.

-Perry Monument - Misery Bay: During the War of 1812, six of eleven ships commanded by Commodore Oliver Hazard Perry’s fleet were built at the mouth of Cascade Creek in Erie, PA.
-Little Bay at Presque Isle was the temporary home of the fleet.
+Misery Bay and Perry Monument: During the War of 1812, Little Bay was the temporary home of the fleet of ships commanded by Commodore Oliver Hazard Perry.
+Six of his eleven vessels were built in Erie at the mouth of Cascade Creek.
 The shores and waters of Presque Isle protected the fleet during construction.

 Keep in Touch

 Add yourself to the DCNR's online community to receive info on this park, or parks in general.